infused/dbf/README.txt

     -h = print this message
     -s = print summary information
     -a = create an ActiveRecord::Schema

-== Changes from 0.5.x

-* The Reader class has been renamed to Table
-* Attributes are no longer accessed directly from the record.
-Use record.attribute['column_name'] instead, or use the new attribute accessors detailed under Basic Usage.

 == Limitations and known bugs